 You should avoid creating policies that are too bureaucratic and rigid, don’t demonstrate trust in your team members, or are simply outdated and no longer relevant in modern, people-focused, and progressive organizations.

 Following are some HR policies that you should leave out entirely, or approach with caution when it comes time to define them.

 Strict Dress Code Policies

-Ooooh, what to wear, what to wear?
-There are some situations where dress guidelines are still appropriate e.g. at customer meetings or trade shows, but in general, the days are gone when it was ok for a company to dictate the color of a person’s trousers, or whether they could wear jeans or not.
+Ooooh, what to wear, what not to wear?
+There are some situations where dress guidelines are still appropriate e.g. at customer meetings or trade shows, but in general, the days are gone when it was OK for a company to dictate the color of a person’s trousers, or whether they could wear jeans or not.

 Provide your salaried employees with flexibility when they need to take a bit of time here and there to attend a doctor’s appointment, or go to a parent-teacher interview.
 Unlike hourly employees, you don’t need to make them track every hour that they work and don’t work, like credit and debit entries on a bank account.

 “Hmm, so did your grandma really die?”
 That’s the last thing any of us would want to hear after a devastating personal loss, but that’s exactly what you’re asking if you implement a bereavement leave policy that requires proof of death, like a death certificate.

 Many progressive organizations also offer their employees paid bereavement leave, so that they don’t need to take precious vacation time (which should be spent resting and relaxing) or sick time to deal with a family crisis.

 Personal Cell Phone And Internet Usage